sharon-chx/FlixsterPlusApp/README.md

 Describe any challenges encountered while building the app.

 1. How to use Serialization library is somewhat different from the lab.
 Took some time to debug and figure it out.
-2. Implement shared elements transition is another challenge that I'm working on.
+2. Bugs occured when implementing shared elements transition: had error in Pair type, and incorrectly used MainActivity instead of just using this.activity

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2023] [Sharon Chen]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.